Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Related Work

 \paragraph{Neural Fields Beyond Radiance} Research has begun to add non-color information to neural volumes to aid decomposition via additional feature heads on the MLP. iLabel~\cite{Zhi:etal:ICCV2021} adds a semantic head to propagate user-provided segmentations in the volume.
 PNF~\cite{Kundu_2022_CVPR} and Panoptic-NeRF~\cite{fu2022panoptic} attempt panoptic segmentation within neural fields, and Object-NeRF integrates instance segmentation masks into the field during optimization~\cite{yang2021objectnerf}.
 Research also investigates how to apply generic pretrained features to neural fields, like \semfeatnetwork.

-\paragraph{\semfeatnetwork for Semantics and Saliency} \semfeatnetwork is a self-supervised transformer by Caron et al.~\cite{caron2021emerging}.
-After pretraining on a large dataset, \semfeatnetwork can extract generic semantic information from an image input.
+\paragraph{\semfeatnetwork for Semantics and Saliency} \semfeatnetwork is a self-supervised transformer that, after pretraining, extracts generic semantic information~\cite{caron2021emerging}.
 Amir et al.~\cite{amir2021deep} use \semfeatnetwork features with $k$-means clustering to achieve co-segmentation across a video.
 Seitzer et al.~\cite{seitzer2022bridging} combine slot attention and \semfeatnetwork features for object-centric learning on real-world 2D data.
 TokenCut~\cite{wang2022tokencut} performs normalized cuts on \semfeatnetwork features for foreground segmentation on natural images.
 Deep Spectral Segmentation~\cite{melaskyriazi2022deep} show that graph Laplacian processing of \semfeatnetwork features provides unsupervised foreground segmentation, and Selfmask~ \cite{shin2022selfmask} shows that these features can provide object saliency masks.
 Our approach considers these clustering and saliency findings for the setting of 3D decomposition from monocular video.

 \paragraph{\semfeatnetwork Fields} Concurrent works have integrated \semfeatnetwork features into neural fields.
 DFF~\cite{kobayashi2022distilledfeaturefields} distills features for dense multi-view static scenes with user input for segmentation.
 N3F~\cite{tschernezki22neural} expands NeuralDiff to dynamic scenes, and relies on user input for segmentation.
 AutoLabel~\cite{blomqvist2022baking} uses \semfeatnetwork features to accelerate segmentation in static scenes given a ground truth segmentation mask.
 Other works use \semfeatnetwork differently.
 FeatureRealisticFusion~\cite{Mazur:etal:ARXIV2022} uses \semfeatnetwork in an online feature fusion task, focusing on propagating user input, and NeRF-SOS~\cite{Fan2022} uses 2D DINO-ViT to process NeRF-rendered multi-view RGB images of a static scene.
 In contrast to these works, we consider real-world casual monocular videos, recover and decompose a 3D scene, then explore whether saliency can avoid the need for masks or user input in segmenting objects.